tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 <!--- This file is generated from templates by code, DO NOT EDIT by hand --->
 <!--- Template for header, values provided from yaml configuration --->
-# Fittness for Use Ontology Landing Page
+# Fitness For Use Framework Ontology Term List

 Title
-: Fittness for Use Ontology Landing Page
+: Fitness For Use Framework Ontology Term List

 Date version issued
 : 2024-09-10